The Common Frangipani Variety

 The frangipani stenophylla (p. stenophylla) has needle like leaves.
 It’s branches are long and thin and can grow in S shapes as they grow up to the sun and the branch ends get weighed down by dense foliage.
 Branches can be supported and shaped as desired.
 It produces small white flowers.
 It is also known as “White Magic”.
 The stenophylla is not the most sought after of frangipanis but it is a necessity for collectors and frangipani lovers.

-* Source of information has been forgotten or from an unreliable source.
-Feel free to provide evidence from a reliable source to support information with this symbol or to disprove anything on the website.
+* Source of information has been forgotten or from a single source.
+Feel free to provide evidence and hep us improve the information on our website.